sadovnikov/elasticsearch/index.md

 {% endhighlight %}

 Now open the browser at http://localhost:5050 to view the Mesos GUI.

+NOTE: If you run docker from a VM (boot2docker on OSX), use the ip address assigned to the VM instead of localhost:

+{% highlight bash %}
+docker-machine inspect dev -f "{{.Driver.IPAddress}}"
+{% endhighlight %}

 The Elasticsearch task can be accessed via the slave on port 9200.
 Find the IP address of the slave: